In Yesplan, you can keep track of actual numbers and actual times, in addition to planned numbers and planned times:

 If no actual times were entered, you can always delete the actual number of billable units by clicking “Delete Actual Billable Hours” (or days, weeks, months).

 If actual times were entered, you cannot delete the actual number of billable units but you can edit them.
-You do this by clicking on “Overriding Actual Billable Hours” (or days, weeks, months) or by entering a value in the input field (if the actual number of billable units was already entered).
+You do this by clicking “Override Actual Billable Hours” (or days, weeks, months) or by entering a value in the input field (if the actual number of billable units was already entered).

 Once the (actual) price of a booking is overridden, it’s no longer possible to edit the (actual) number of billable units because they are no longer applicable.
 After all, they are no longer applicable then.